 MIRINDA CARFRAE and TIMOTHY O’DONNELL as keynotes plus an all-star line-up of elite athletes, renowned experts and top coaches help prepare and motivate you for a new season.

-RACE-MANIA offers endurance athletes a full day of informative and inspirational seminars on training, nutrition, injury prevention and more.
+RACE-MANIA offers endurance athletes a full day of informative and inspirational seminars on training, nutrition, injury prevention, trail running, open water swimming and more.
 Whether you are a recreational athlete or a serious competitor you’ll find tips and guidance to help you tackle your next event with greater confidence and smarts.

-Registration is now open and registration not only gets you admission to RACE-MANIA seminars but also qualifes you for weekly giveaways that will start the week of January 7th and run to the week of March 18th.
+The All Day Pass is just $5 and we donate 50% to the American Cancer Society.
+The All Day Pass not only gets you admission to all RACE-MANIA seminars but also unlocks great savings and other benefits and qualifies you for weekly giveaways that will start the week of January 7th and run to the week of March 18th.
 The earlier you register, the more chances you have to win!
 Additional giveaways will be awarded on the day of event and RACE-MANIA 2018 will conclude with the announcement of the winners of the following two Grand Prize Giveaways each worth $1,000+: (1) The ROKA Ultimate Triathlete’s Package and (2) The Marathon Sports Ultimate Runner’s Package.

-2018 SEMINAR SCHEDULE (presented in the BU Fit Rec Dance Theater)
+2018 SEMINAR SCHEDULE (presented in the BU Fit Rec Dance Theater; 1 Farm to Fork Gran Fondo entry to be raffled off at 9:00am prior to the first seminar)

 A Power meter can help transform you into a better cyclist, but only if you leverage the data it provides.
 This presentation will walk you through that process, from assessing your abilities to tracking progress to using the real time data for better race performance.
 Attendees will learn: